 When you hear or read the word "apron," the first thing that comes to mind is an item made of fabric with ties in the back that your great-grandmother wore when she cooked a big family meal.
-But on furniture?
+On furniture?
 That's something much less commonly known.

 Definition of a Furniture Apron